dylanbrandtner/CarND-Vehicle-Detection-P5/README.md

 #### Training the classifier

-In the code section "Training the final classifier" I trained a SVM using the GridSearchCV to find the best parameters.
-This method chose a "RBF" kernel with a C value of 10, and I reached a final test accuracy of 99.44%.
+In the code section "Training the final classifier" I trained a SVM using the 'GridSearchCV()' function from scikitlearn module to find the best parameters.
+This method chose a "RBF" kernel with a C value of 10, and reached a test accuracy of 99.44%.

-The GridSearchCV() function took over 20 minutes to run, so at this point I stored my classifier in a pickle file that I could reload later.
+The 'GridSearchCV()' function took over 20 minutes to run, so at this point I stored my classifier in a pickle file that I could reload later.

 ### Sliding Window Search